Tuesday, November 19, 2024

 On our morning walks, frost forms sugary drifts on old wood along our path, dusts ferns and outlines fallen leaves almost transparent in their lacy textures.
 An owl's artfully barred feather lies in thin sunlight under the fragrant cedars down by the spring and seems to be giving off a graceful, pearly light of its own.
 The weedy residents of forest, field and fen cavort in fringed and tasseled hats.

 One needs another lens and tuning for late autumn and early winter, a different sort of vision, songs in a different key.
-The senses are performing a seasonal shift of their own, moving carefully from longer, brighter days and grand summer happenings into the consideration of things small, still and muted, but complete within themselves and perfect, even when they are cold and wet and tattered.
+The senses perform a seasonal shift of their own, moving from bright summer happenings toward other motifs and musics in the landscape, things smaller, quieter and more muted.
+For all their stillness and subdued appearance, the natural elements we encounter in our rambles are complete within themselves, and they are beautiful, even when they are cold and wet and tattered.
+There are times when one has to look and listen more closely to bear witness to the earth's indwelling grace, and this is one of those times.

-There is light in the world, even in these dark times, and I have to remember that.
-My camera and lens never forget, and out in the woods, they drink in light like nectar.
-I am thankful that they do and that they remind me at every turning along on the trail—we are made of star stuff.
+There is light in the world, even in Stygian darkness, and I have to remember that.
+My camera and lens never forget, and out in the woods, they drink in November's silvery light like nectar.
+I am thankful that they do.
+They remind me at every turning along on the trail—we are made of star stuff.
 We live in a sea of light.